Rob Van Dam: Return to WWE (2013−2014)

-Second return to the independent circuit (2015–2019)
+Second return to the independent circuit (2015–present)

 In 2015, Van Dam appeared at many circuit shows including one night appearances at House of Hardcore.
 On June 7, 2015, Van Dam performed at Citi Field for the Legends of Wrestling and defeated Scott Steiner by pinfall.
 During a post match attacked by Steiner and Doc Gallows, Goldberg would come to his aid and spear Steiner.
 Van Dam faced John Morrison at Pro Wrestling Syndicate in Rahway, New Jersey, on October 24, 2015, in a losing effort.
 After the match, Morrison shook hands with Van Dam and led the crowd in an "RVD" chant.
 Van Dam would compete for Pro Wrestling Pride (PWP) in June 2016, defeating then PWP Catch Division Champion Scotty Essex in Taunton, England.
 Van Dam faced Pentagón Jr. for PCW Heavyweight Championship at PCW Ultra in Torrance, California, on November 11, 2016, in a winning effort, it was his first championship after he left WWE in 2014.
 Van Dam was scheduled to compete in a 128-man tournament starting from June 10, 2017, hosted by 5 Star Wrestling, which was later postponed to February 2018.
 On July 30, Van Dam was announced to compete at Insane Championship Wrestling (ICW) Fear & Loathing X against Lionheart.